CryptoSignal/Crypto-Signal/README.md

 * Ryan Mullin for implementing the getHistoricalData() method on v2 of the Bittrex API

 # How to use
+To install the dependencies for this project, run "pip install -r requirements.txt"
 Add a secrets.json file to the root directory of your project.
-The contents of the file should mirror this:
+The contents of the file should mirror the following:

 ```json
 {